Floydlang/floyd/docs/floyd_studio.md

 This document describes the visual and interactive development environment for Floyd.

 You need to learn about Floyd Speak and Floyd Systems in their respective manuals.
-This document is only about the developent editor itself.
+This document is only about the development editor itself.

 The Floyd Studio is browser based and runs inside a web browser, like Google Chrome.